davidkane9/creditr/TO-DO.md

 CDS TO-DO List
 ========================================================
+DONE: * rates should go back to January 1, 2004 for all three currencies.

 * call.ISDA should have the usual error-checking. x is a data frame, with all the appropriate variable names and so on.

-* rates should go back to January 1, 2004 for all three currencies.

 * Better error messages of Internet Connection Problem